vinaywadhwa/compose-rules/docs/ktlint.md

 ### Allowing matching function names

-The `compose:naming-check` rule requires all composables that return a value to be lowercased.
+The `naming-check` rule requires all composables that return a value to be lowercased.
 If you want to allow certain patterns though, you can configure a comma-separated list of matching regexes in your `.editorconfig` file:

 ```editorconfig
 [*.{kt,kts}]